 I also served on the agency’s executive management team, coached and mentored junior and mid-career developers, and represented Alley as a conference speaker and panelist.

 During a hiatus from Alley in 2018, I created a successful membership development strategy and technology roadmap as Director of Product and Engineering for CyclingTips.

 While a Senior Technologist at Quartz (2012-2014), I improved design processes by incorporating site analytics data and A/B testing, and oversaw Quartz’s innovative single-page web application while developing CMS features for editorial and sales staff.

-I also worked with Fortune 500 brands while attending Boulder Digital Works (2010-2011), a graduate program at the University of Colorado, and working as a technologist at Big Spaceship (2011-2012).
+I worked with Fortune 500 brands including Microsoft and HP while attending Boulder Digital Works (2010-2011), a graduate program at the University of Colorado, and while at Big Spaceship (2011-2012).

-My favorite personal project is The Most Laps, where cyclists can track the absurd quantities of laps ridden in Brooklyn’s Prospect Park.
-(Other locations are on the way.)
+My ongoing personal project is The Most Laps, where cyclists can track the absurd quantities of 5.3km laps ridden in Brooklyn’s Prospect Park.

 Released in March 2018, the database includes hundreds of athletes, more than 100,000 bike rides, and upwards of one million laps.